JasonW77/CSCI_1110_OOP_Coursework/FinalProject/README.md

 and places them in a grid. after which the second player tries to sink the ships.

 ## Motivation
-This is a program for the Introduction to programming class final project.
-I created it for my final project in that class.
+This is a program for the Object Oriented Programming CSCI-1110-OOP class at Southwest Tech.
+I created this program for my final project in that class.

 ## How to Play
 This game is played using java.